NatRedwood/Reddit_Confessions_Analysis/README.md

 To clean the data, get basic frequencies and plot figures showing the distribution of reddits' length, use of personal pronouns, positive lexicon, and negative lexicon, I used Python code.
 To present the information about the main topics and better visualize the distributions, I used the WordCloud package in Jupyter Notebook.

 ## Data used
-- One Million Reddit Confessions [link](https://www.kaggle.com/pavellexyr/one-million-reddit-confessions)
+- One Million Reddit Confessions [link](https://www.kaggle.com/pavellexyr/one-million-reddit-confessions) / Data found on Kaggle

 ## Project files
 1. Reddit Confessions Analysis **PY**: [link](https://github.com/Nwojarnik/Reddit_Confessions_Analysis/blob/main/Reddit_confessions._Analysis%2Bcleaning.py)